mongodb/mongo-ruby-driver/spec/README.md

 in the `spec/kerberos` directory.
 These require a provisioned Kerberos deployment and appropriately configured MongoDB deployment.
-One such deployment is provided internally by MongoDB and is used in the driver's Evergreen configuration; it is also possible to provision a test deployment locally.
+One such deployment is provided internally by MongoDB and is used in the driver's Evergreen configuration; it is also possible to provision a test deployment locally, either via the Docker tooling provided by the driver test suite or manually.

+#### Via Docker

+Run:

+    ./.evergreen/test-on-docker -s .evergreen/run-tests-kerberos-integration.sh -pd rhel70

+When `SASL_HOST` environment variable is not set, the Kerberos integration test script `.evergreen/run-tests-kerberos-integration.sh` provisions a local Kerberos deployment in the Docker container and configures the test suite to use it.

+Note: the tooling is currently set up to provision a working `rhel70` container.
+Ubuntu distros are not presently supported.

+#### Locally

 The following additional environment variables must be set to run the Kerberos integration tests:

 - `MONGO_RUBY_DRIVER_KERBEROS_INTEGRATION=1`
-- `SASL_HOST`: the host name of the MongoDB server that is configured to use Kerberos.
+- `SASL_HOST`: the FQDN host name of the MongoDB server that is configured to use Kerberos.
 Note that this is NOT the Kerberos domain controller (KDC).
+- `SASL_REALM`: the Kerberos realm.
+Depending on how Kerberos is configured, this can be the same as or different from `SASL_HOST`.
+The Evergreen configuration uses the same host and realm; Docker configuration provided by the Ruby driver uses different host and realm.
-- `SASL_PORT`: the port number that the Kerberized MongoDB server is listenin on.
+- `SASL_PORT`: the port number that the Kerberized MongoDB server is listening on.
 - `SASL_USER`: the username to provide to MongoDB for authentication.
-- `SASL_PASS`: the password to provide to MongoDB for authentication.
+This must match the username of the principal.
 - `SASL_DB`: the database that stores the user used for authentication.
 This is the "auth soure" in MongoDB parlance.
 Normally this should be `$external`.
 - `PRINCIPAL`: the Kerberos principal to use for authentication, in the form of `username@realm`.
 Note that the realm is commonly uppercased.
 - `KERBEROS_DB`: the database that the user has access to.
-- `KEYTAB_BASE64`: Base64 encoded keytab for the user.
-Used instead of the password.

-There are several steps that must be taken in order to set up Kerberos on the client side before it is usable by the driver for authentication against a Kerberized server.
+Note that the driver does not directly provide a password to the MongoDB server when using Kerberos authentication, and because of this there is no user password provided to the test suite either when Kerberos authentication is used.
+Instead, there must be a local session established via e.g. `kinit`.
 Consult the `.evergreen/run-tests-kerberos-integration.sh` file for details.

 ## Client-Side Encryption